Rendering Strategies

 export async function getStaticPaths() {

-// Only generate the top 10 products at build time
+// Only generate the top 10 products at server startup

 const topProducts = await db.getTopProducts(10);